Revature-NG-Java-Content/W2D3-sql-JDBC-aggregate-functions-activity/AggregateFunctionsJDBCLab.md

 You should see 22 printed in the console.

-		** // here i will add in a screenshot of the solution they should see ()
+Note: "total_count" is the alias for our aggregate's column name.
+We will see this again in a bit !

 Awesome!
 Pretty straight forward right ?
 Great!
 Now let's take it up a notch !